mattjh1/mattjh-blog/content/post/keyboard-first.md

 map <c-l> goForward
 ```

 Using Vimium lets me open new tabs, search the web, and navigate effortlessly without a mouse, the plugin exists for all major browsers with some name variations but the idea is the same.
+I also add some custom css to get Nord theme in Vimium, given the option, be sure I'll be adding Nord theme!

 ## Homerow

 Homerow is propriety paid software that makes int easier to incorporate universal keyboard centric navigation on macOS.
 It is free to use, you get an annoying popup every now and then prompting you to buy the product.
 Consider doing so if you like the product to support the developer.

 Homerow enables clicking without a mouse in any app, much like Vimium but yeah anywhere.
-I've bound this feature to hyper+space and it works great, I'll have to admit that when I first got it, I used it all the time, since the usage has somewhat declined, still an amazing app though.
+I've bound this feature to hyper+space and it works great, I'll have to admit that when I first got it, I used it all the time, since then usage has somewhat declined, still an amazing app though.

 ## Conclusion